Solar Entertainment: As a broadcast company

 On May 22, 2009, a victory party for Manny "Pacman" Pacquiao, who just became the new IBO (International Boxing Organization) and Ring Magazine Light Welterweight Champion, was held at the Renaissance Hotel in Makati, in partnership with GMA Network Inc. Solar and GMA executives at that time signed for a partnership in TV coverage of Manny Pacquiao's upcoming boxing matches.

 The C/S cable channel was later rebranded as C/S Origin in September 2008, while the RPN network later changed its branding to C/S 9 the next month.

 On November 29, 2009, Solar rebranded C/S9 as Solar TV at 11:00 am with a slogan It's A Bright New World on RPN.
 On October 31, 2010, it changed some of its programming content to English/Tagalog with a new slogan Kung Saan Lahat Panalo!.
+On January 5, 2010, Solar TV was incorporated as a Solar's broadcast media arm.

-In mid-2010, GemCom ceded its 97% equity share in SBN to Solar for Php 368.8 million.
+In mid-2010, Gem Communications Holdings, a media firm led by Lucio Co, sold its 97% equity share in SBN to Solar for Php 368.8 million.
 Since then, SBN became the Solar's fully owned subsidiary.

 On February 11, 2011, SEC partnered with ABS-CBN Corporation to air National Basketball Association (NBA) games over free TV starting February 19, 2011.
 The games are aired on Studio 23 (later S+A, IZTV and now Aliw 23) and ABS-CBN, but Solar still airs the games daily on BTV.